 Futhermore, here are four players ready to make their mark on the New York City high school hoops scene, who happened to live in city’s most southern borough.

-Hodgens is one of those players that has been steady improving over the last few years, showing the skills that have her facing, and surmounting, the higher level of play.
+Hodgens is one of those players that has been steadily improving over the last few years, showing the skills that have her facing, and surmounting, the higher level of play.

 Scrappy, a good dribbler, and a great shooter, the 5-foot-6 Hodgens will be attending St. Joseph by-the-Sea High School (Staten Island) in the fall.
 The guard is presently playing AAU hoops with Exodus NYC and doing well against tough competition in top tournaments locally and across the country.
 Moreover, Hodgens is coachable, a good student, a likeable person, and comes from a great family.